zopefoundation/meta/config/README.rst

 --without-legacy-python
   The package does not support Python versions which reached their end-of-life.
-  (Currently this means dropping support for Python 2.7 and 3.5.)
-This as well drops support for PyPy2.
+  (Currently this is a no-op as there are no supported legacy versions).

 --with-docs
   Enable building the documentation using Sphinx.